GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 #### The `getWriter()` and `write()` methods

-In order to write to a writable stream, you need a writer, which will be a `WritableStreamDefaultWriter`.
+To write to a writable stream, you need a writer, which will be a `WritableStreamDefaultWriter`.
 The `getWriter()` method of the `WritableStream` interface returns a new instance of `WritableStreamDefaultWriter` and locks the stream to that instance.
 While the stream is locked, no other writer can be acquired until the current one is released.